MiloBuwalda/uva-prog-c/40 Problem sets/70 Problem set 7/10 Standard Edition.md

 * To save the graders going through the troubles of having to import your database, we would like you to show your website to one of the assistants.
-He or she will then check the scope and correctness of your website.
-Please show that your website works correctly and that you have implemented an extra feature.
+He or she will then check the scope and correctness of your website, demonstrate that your website works correctly and that you have implemented an extra feature.
+Do this **before** submitting it.

 This was Problem Set 7.